ech3lon42/trulymodularworkflow/Readme.md

 > </details>

 ### Instantly switch between SDXL, SD15 and SDXLTurbo.
 > Switch between SDXL, SD15 and SDXLTurbo with the click of a button.
-This uses special repeater nodes to automatically switch all modules to the proper CLIP format and to activate the correct IPAdapter models.
+This uses special repeater nodes to automatically switch all modules to the proper CLIP format and to activate the correct IPAdapter models as well as the correct controlnet models.
 The only thing you may have to do is update your custom loras.
 >
 > You can also start progressing an image in SDXL and pause the workflow anywhere you like, switch to SD15 and continue form there.
 >